 The sight of craggy mesas rising above three placid turquoise reservoirs is stunning during the daylight hours.
 But thanks to the low light pollution in the area, Curecanti is even more dazzling at night — when millions of stars light up one of the darkest skies in the state.
 Stop by the Elk Creek Visitor Center to sign up for a ranger-led stargazing hike or call 970-641-2337.

 Nearby Towns: Denver, Golden

-Take the Lariat Loop National Scenic Byway from Golden to the mountain’s summit to soak up gorgeous panoramas of Denver.
+Take the Lariat Loop byway from Golden to the mountain’s summit to soak up gorgeous panoramas of Denver.
 Then, stop at the Lookout Mountain Nature Center, where gentle hiking trails wind through wildflower-frenzied meadows and tranquil ponderosa forests.

 3. Alta Lakes